Redefining Entrepreneurship and Employment Through a Black Lens

 “In order for Black Canadians to build generational wealth, we need to step out of our comfort zones.
 This inspiring group of entrepreneurs are shining examples of success against the odds.”

 – Ross Cadastre, Planning Committee Chair

-Gain insights from successful entrepreneurs about venture creation and navigating the workplace, while dealing with the various barriers experienced by Black Canadians.
-The discussion will highlight experiences of the panelists, and feature breakout rooms sessions for more learning and a networking period to get connected.
+This event offered insights from successful entrepreneurs about venture creation and navigating the workplace, while dealing with the various barriers experienced by Black Canadians.
+The discussion highlighted experiences of the panelists, and featured breakout room sessions for more learning and networking.

-The event is a lead up to the National Black Canadians Summit to be held in Halifax from March 18-20, 2022.
+The 2021 Virtual Series is a lead up to the National Black Canadians Summit to be held in Halifax from March 18-20, 2022.